cobyqa/cobyqa/docs/source/algo/linalg.lctcg.rst

 The constrained case
 --------------------

-When linear and/or nonlinear constraints are provided, COBYQA solves its trust-region tangential subproblems using a modified TRSTEP algorithm :cite:`lctcg-Powell_2015`.
+When linear and/or nonlinear constraints are provided, |project| solves its trust-region tangential subproblems using a modified TRSTEP algorithm :cite:`lctcg-Powell_2015`.
 It is an active-set variation of the truncated conjugate gradient algorithm, which maintains the QR factorization of the matrix whose columns are the gradients of the active constraints.
 As for `bvtcg`, if a new constraint is added to the working set, the procedure is restarted.
 However, we allow constraints to be removed from the working set in this method.